 Most of us know the laws and the customs from being taught by our parents or community.
 Many are familiar with the way to perform the mitzvah through practice, yet very few through actual learning from the halachic sources.
 The instructions of the siddurim are not as barren to the observant person because they understand the terms and elements in light of their minhag; the words are loaded.
 Though one my be able to explain the ritual through interpreting the terms for someone as they understand them, implicit meanings do not provide a true reason nor a methodology.
 Furthermore, as these terms also hold different implied meaning by other communities this type of explanation cannot suffice.
 We need to provide a textual source, preferably a principal source so that the meaning is clear and free of jargon; then work from there.

 We will be exploring some of the halachic works, both Ashkenazi and Sephardi sources, from preferred texts that are widely accepted by their respective communities.
 Of course, we will start with the Shulchan Aruch (popularly known as The Code of Jewish Law).
-Not only is the chiefest source in halacha (Jewish Law), it also has the benefit of presenting both Ashkenazi and Sephardi traditions.
+Not only is this the chiefest source in halacha (Jewish Law), it also has the benefit of presenting both Ashkenazi and Sephardi traditions.
 The Maran, Rabbi Yosef Karo hailing from the holy land begins by presenting the halacha, his views accepted by the Sephardi and Middle-Eastern communities.
 This is commented upon by the Rema, Rabbi Moshe Isserlis of Poland; whose glosses represent the Ashkenazi tradition.
 All these other sources will be examining thereafter will be be interpreting these laws for their own community as well, working our way from the 16th century to present day.
 All of our text will center around one specific chapter of the Shulchan Aruch, Orach Chaim, Chapter 673.
 Of course as the material coalesces the chapters mix together a bit, but ill try to keep on target.
 I will be translating these works, most of them for the first time into English, to help us along.

 Do we light a Menorah of oil or candles?

-But before we can even begin to discuss the mitzvah of the Chanukah lights we must begin with defining what a ner (a light) actually is.
+Before we can even begin to discuss the mitzvah of the Chanukah lights we must begin with defining what a ner (a light) actually is.
 This might seem silly, because it is a common everyday word used in Jewish culture and the Hebrew language; its simply a candle in the vernacular.
 Though this meaning is correct, it is not actually appropriate for the age and region in which the Shulchan Aruch was written; from ancient times until the relatively recent times a ner meant an oil-lamp, a lantern.
 Only by starting from this understanding can we begin to make sense of the first clause.

 כל השמנים והפתילות כשרי |